CNN TV

 William N.B.
 Canada.

-Ryan-Colorado Springs July 30th, 2008 3:06 pm ET
+July 30, 2008 at 3:06 pm |

 No I wouldn't go to Beijing to watch the Olympics.
 If I wanted a truly polluted Olympic experience, I would rather drive a few miles to the Olympic Training Center and watch the athletes practice while my lips are wrapped around my exhaust pipe.
 But that would cost too much money to let my car sit at idle that long.